Exact quantum noise deconvolution with partial knowledge of noise: Complete recovery

 Lemma~\ref{lemma:IrepU} gives a subset of channels for which the strategy in Theorem~\ref{theorem:RU} is not useful.
 On the contrary, the following theorem applies to the noise model where the strategy of Theorem~\ref{theorem:RU} enables us to recover the expectation value of a family of observables.
-The number of parameters of this family of observables is addressed in the following theorem. \begin{theorem} When noise model is given by
+The number of parameters of this family of observables is addressed in the following theorem. \begin{theorem} Consider a noise model